Jain-Roshan/bank-transaction-services/README.md

 ## Swagger

-Provided the YAML file for swagger documnetation i.e. bank-transaction-services-swagger.yaml
+Provided the YAML and JSON file for swagger documnetation i.e. bank-transaction-services-swagger.yaml or bank-transaction-services-swagger.json